Alberto Fujimori: Counterterrorism efforts

 By the early 1990s, some parts of the country were under the control of the insurgents, in territories known as "zonas liberadas" ("liberated zones"), where inhabitants lived under the rule of these groups and paid them taxes.
 When the Shining Path arrived in Lima, it organized "paros armados" ("armed strikes"), which were enforced by killings and other forms of violence.
 The leadership of the Shining Path largely consisted of university students and teachers.
 Two previous governments, those of Fernando Belaúnde Terry and Alan García, at first neglected the threat posed by the Shining Path, then launched an unsuccessful military campaign to eradicate it, undermining public faith in the state and precipitating an exodus of elites.

 According to the Truth and Reconciliation Commission, Shining Path guerrilla attacks claimed an estimated 12,500 lives during the organization's active phase.
-On 16 July 1992, the Tarata bombing, in which several car bombs exploded in Miraflores, Lima's wealthiest district, killed over 40 people; the bombings were characterized by one commentator as an "offensive to challenge President Alberto Fujimori".
+On 16 July 1992, the Tarata bombing, in which several car bombs exploded in Miraflores, Lima's wealthiest district, killed over forty people; the bombings were characterized by one commentator as an "offensive to challenge President Alberto Fujimori".
 The bombing at Tarata was followed up with a "weeklong wave of car bombings ...
 Bombs hit banks, hotels, schools, restaurants, police stations, and shops ...
 [G]uerrillas bombed two rail bridges from the Andes, cutting off some of Peru's largest copper mines from coastal ports."

-Fujimori earned credit for ending the Shining Path insurgency.
+Fujimori took credit for ending the Shining Path insurgency.
 As part of his anti-insurgency efforts, Fujimori granted the military broad powers to arrest suspected insurgents and try them in secret military courts with few legal rights.
 This measure has often been criticized for compromising the fundamental democratic and human right to an open trial wherein the accused faces the accuser.
 Fujimori contended that these measures were both justified and also necessary.
 Members of the judiciary were too afraid to charge the alleged insurgents, and judges and prosecutors had very legitimate fears of reprisals against them or their families.
 At the same time, Fujimori's government armed rural Peruvians, organizing them into groups known as rondas campesinas ("peasant patrols").

 Insurgent activity was in decline by the end of 1992, and Fujimori took credit for this abatement, claiming that his campaign had largely eliminated the insurgent threat.
 After the 1992 auto-coup, the intelligence work of the DIRCOTE led to the capture of the leaders from MRTA and the Shining Path, including notorious Shining Path leader Abimael Guzmán.
-Guzmán's capture was a political coup for Fujimori, who used it to great effect in the press; in an interview with documentarian Ellen Perry, Fujimori even noted that he specially ordered Guzmán's prison jumpsuit to be white with black stripes, to enhance the image of his capture in the media.
+Guzmán's capture was a political coup for Fujimori, who used it to great effect in the press; in an interview with documentarian Ellen Perry, Fujimori even noted that he specially ordered Guzmán's prison jumpsuit to be white with black stripes, to enhance the image of his capture in the news media.